MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Related Work

 \subsection{Arbitrary Bit-Width Quantization}

-Recent development in scalable networks~\cite{yuslimmable,yu2019universally} has led to spurring interest in training arbitrary bit-width QNNs~\cite{yu2021any,jin2020adabits,bulat2021bit}.
-Yu \emph{et al}. proposed Any-Precision~\cite{yu2021any} where the losses of different bit-widths are summed up to update the model.
-Besides, switchable batch normalizations~\cite{yuslimmable} are adopted to handle significant distribution gaps between activations of different bit-widths.
-Jin \emph{et al}. also proposed AdaBit~\cite{jin2020adabits}.
-The basic idea shares similarities with Yu \emph{et al}.~\cite{yu2021any} in the training paradigms and switchable batch normalizations.
-The major difference is that a different quantizer is adopted.
-To reduce the storage from full-precision to low-bit, the common round-to-nearest function~\cite{jin2020adabits} is revised as the round-to-floor one.
-Bulat \emph{et al}.~\cite{bulat2021bit} enabled layer-wise mix-precision assignments by designing a three-stage training recipe.
+Recent development in scalable networks~\cite{yuslimmable,yu2019universally} has led to spurring interest in training arbitrary bit-width QNNs~\cite{YVINEC2024110571,yu2021any,chmiel2020robust,jin2020adabits,bulat2021bit,xu2023eq}. \cite{chmiel2020robust} presented a robust regularization method that pushes the network weights to be uniform. \cite{yu2021any} proposed APN where the losses of different bit-widths are summed up to update the model.
+Besides, switchable batch normalizations are adopted to handle significant distribution gaps between activations of different bit-widths~\cite{yuslimmable}.
+AdaBit was proposed by~\cite{jin2020adabits} with similar training paradigms as \cite{yu2021any} while having a different quantizer.
+To reduce the storage from full-precision to low-bit, AdaBit revises the common round-to-nearest quantizer as the round-to-floor one.
+Many techniques are explored to improve the performance of arbitrary bit-width QNNs. \cite{sun2021improved} designed a collaborative knowledge distillation and a block-swapping method to train the network.
+Bit-Mixer~\cite{bulat2021bit} and MultiQuant~\cite{ijcai2022MultiQuant} adopt mix-precision settings.
+Specifically, Bit-Mixer~\cite{bulat2021bit} introduces a complicated three-stage training strategy for training the networks.
+MultiQuant~\cite{ijcai2022MultiQuant} involves a Monte Carlo sampling-based method to select the optimal layer-wise bit-width setting.
+ABN~\cite{tang2022arbitrary} further introduces an adaptive inference approach that utilizes a reinforcement learning-based controller to select the optimal layer-wise bit-width for each input sample.
+Therefore, ABN uses a sample-wise mix-precision inference.
+EQ-Net~\cite{xu2023eq} proposes a one-shot network quantization method that adopts various bit-width, quantization granularity, and quantizer symmetry for different layers. \cite{liu2022instance} enabled layer-wise mix-precision, sophisticated training recipes, and finer granularity.
+Despite these advances, these methods only train one-branch quantized network, thus suffer from significant quantization error from the switching of weights and activations bit-widths and thus are limited in performance.